zhenLiuXplr/MisER-project/README.md

 ### NOTES
 <img src="examples/pictures/illustrator.png" width=400>
 Misaligned exons are absent from annotated position and connected to the neighbour exon as extra protruding parts with high error rate.
-MisSER will first select all introns on reads which overlap with annotated exons and set borders on the suspected misaligned regions.
-Then MisSER tries to realign the read sequence in region and compare the alignment score before and after realignment.
+MisER will first select all introns on reads which overlap with annotated exons and set borders on the suspected misaligned regions.
+Then MisER tries to realign the read sequence in region and compare the alignment score before and after realignment.
 If alignment score improves, the region will be assigned as misaligned region.

 - **Delta length** As the picture show above, *Delta length* is defined as the extra bases between reads flank exons and reference flank exons.
 Intuitively, it is the bases count in the extra protruding parts.
 We find the reads introns if the intron overlaps with the annotated exon, and then check whether the *Delta length* close to the *exon length*.
 It is easy to think that *Delta length* should be close to the *Exon length* if they come from the annotated exon.
 - **Flank length** In order to define the range of the realign region. we set the region start = min(annoted splice site, read splice site) - *Flank length* and the region end = max(annoted splice site, read splice site) + *Flank length*